- Future Students

 - The Anatomy/Physiology series (BIOL 232, 233 and 234 at EWU) should be completed at one school.

-- Biology, chemistry and statistics courses used as BSN program prerequisites should be no more than 5 years old at the time of application to the Intercollegiate Nursing Alliance; this helps to ensure that students are well prepared to begin the upper-division nursing courses.
+- Biology, chemistry and statistics courses used as BSN program prerequisites should be no more than 5 years old at the time of application to the BSN program; this helps to ensure that students are well prepared to begin the upper-division nursing courses.

 - Advance Placement (AP), CLEP and International Baccalaureate (IB) scores may not be used to meet the BSN program prerequisites.